My other sites

 - my computing blog.
 Various technical points about java, drupal, openoffice...

-- tksesh my former hieroglyphic editing software. more database oriented than JSesh is currently.
+- tksesh my former hieroglyphic editing software. more database oriented than JSesh is currently (included a rather sophisticated dictionary editor).
+Probably difficult to install.

 - HieroTeX a LaTeX extension for hieroglyphs.
 Really old software (1993)...
 I don't even want to compute how long ago it was.
 Still sort of runs.